ajwills72/critical-thinking/docs/EvaluatingRiskInteractNotes.md

 ## Conjunction Rule

 We discussed the imaginary case study of Linda.
 It's quite famous, but rather antiquated these days.
-In the lecture, I updated it a Little, but here's the original version:
+In the lecture, I updated it a little, but here's the original version:

 "Linda is 31 years old, single, outspoken, and very bright.
 She majored in